dangoldin/blog.dangoldin.com/_posts/2015-12-20-have-a-work-workout-plan.md

 ---
 layout: post
-title: "Have a work \"workout\" plan"
+title: "Have a work “workout” plan"
 description: "Going to the gym every day will get you stronger and stronger but having a workout plan will make it even better.
 Now apply that philosophy to work where we spend more than 8 hours a day."
 keywords: "progress, self improvement, self awareness, working out"
 image_url: